 Patients love speaking to real-life doctors, and artificial intelligence is what makes chatbots sound more human.
 In fact, some chatbots with complex self-learning algorithms can successfully maintain in-depth, nearly human-like conversations.

 Do medical chatbots powered by AI technologies cause significant paradigm shifts in healthcare?
 Yes.
+The impact of an AI chatbot in healthcare is already evident.
 Recently, Northwell Health, an AI company developing chatbots that will help patients navigate cancer care, says more than 96 percent of patients who used its post-discharge care chatbots found it very helpful, demonstrating increased client engagement.

 Related: Healthcare Workflow Automation: Streamlining Clinical Operations